Humboldt County WMA

 Projects

-Regional Eradication Effort
+Knotweed Regional Eradication Effort

-• The Humboldt WMA is pleased to announce that the Wildlife Conservation Board (WCB) has funded a grant to support the eradication of invasive, non-native species at more than 100 locations in Humboldt and Del Norte Counties.
+• The Humboldt WMA is pleased to announce that the Wildlife Conservation Board (WCB) has funded a grant to eradicate invasive, non-native species at more than 100 locations in Humboldt and Del Norte Counties.
 Working with the California Invasive Plant Council, the Humboldt WMA created a strategic plan to eradicate emerging invasive species of great regional threat within five years.
-In addition to the elimination of non-native knotweed, the project also seeks to eradicate limited infestations of rush skeleton weed, giant reed, and shiny geranium from the region before they become larger problems.
+In addition to eliminating non-native knotweed, the project also seeks to eradicate limited infestations of rush skeleton weed, giant reed, and shiny geranium from the region before they become larger problems.
 Knotweed can impact wildlife habitat, especially along waterways, reduce plant diversity, increase erosion, and overgrow pasture, farm, and residential landscapes.
 Knotweeds are bamboo-like plants, one of the world’s worst invasive plants.
 These species are migrating southward from Oregon and Washington, where they are being actively controlled.
 In California, the main occurrences are in these two counties.
 This project aims to stop its spread in the state.
 Redwood Community Action Agency (RCAA) is leading the effort, and partners include County Agricultural Departments, California State Parks, the Yurok tribe, Caltrans, and the Mattole Restoration Council.

 Purple Loosestrife Eradication

 • This project is in the 2-mile river corridor of the Eel River Watershed in Humboldt County.
-The goals are to protect both riparian water quality and threatened and endangered anadromous fish habitats.
+The goals are to protect riparian water quality and threatened and endangered anadromous fish habitats.
 The purple loosestrife eradication integrates manual and herbicide methods.
 Project partners include California State Parks, Humboldt County, US Fish & Wildlife Service, California Department of Food and Agriculture, California Department of Fish and Game, and U.S. Forest Service.

 Meadow Knapweed Joint WMA Containment

 • Meadow knapweed can be found in Humboldt County in the Weitchpec area.
 In Del Norte County, this weed can be found in and around Crescent City, along Forest Service routes, and around five acres of a wilderness trailhead.
-This project was jointly developed when Humboldt and Del Norte counties were a joint WMA and exemplifies a bi-county, early detection, and treatment approach to managing an A-rated pest, meadow knapweed.
-The spread of meadow knapweed is being addressed at an early stage to protect habitats and high-value sites such as pasture land, oak woodland communities, riparian areas, river bars, a botanic area, designated wilderness, and designated Wild & Scenic Rivers.
-This project deliberately engages multiple stakeholders in the management of meadow knapweed on all fronts.
+This project was jointly developed when Humboldt and Del Norte counties were a joint WMA and exemplify a bi-county, early detection, and treatment approach to managing an A-rated pest, meadow knapweed.
+The spread of meadow knapweed is being addressed early to protect habitats and high-value sites such as pasture land, oak woodland communities, riparian areas, river bars, a botanic area, designated wilderness, and designated Wild & Scenic Rivers.
+This project deliberately engages multiple stakeholders in managing meadow knapweed on all fronts.
 The project integrates manual hand pulling and grubbing, weed cloth, weed whacking, Waipuna hot foam treatment, revegetation, and herbicide use.
 Project partners include the U.S. Forest Service, Mid-Klamath Watershed Council, CalTrans, California Department of Food and Agriculture, Del Norte County Agricultural Commission, Yurok Tribe, and Bureau of Land Management.

 • The Bald Hills prairies offer an excellent example of perennial grassland, comprising a diverse mix of native and exotic species but not dominated by any single exotic grass.
 Harding grass is well-documented for overtaking grasslands and creating large monocultures over time.
 By preventing the extensive spread of Harding grass in the Bald Hills prairies, Humboldt WMA will preserve the unique assemblage of native plants, preserve high-quality elk habitat, help prevent the widespread establishment of Harding grass on neighboring lands, and preserve the prehistoric and historic landscape.
 Fifty acres of Harding grass are in the Coyote Creek drainage in Bald Hills, Humboldt County.
 The main method of control for eradicating Harding grass from the area is herbicides.
 Project partners are the National Park Service, California Department of Food & Agriculture, and Humboldt WMA.